-1. INTRODUCTION
+1. Introduction

-Major football (soccer) tournaments such as the FIFA World Cup, European Championships and UEFA Champions League hold public draws to decide who plays whom.
-It is customary to employ one or more celebrities to draw balls from bowls to sequentially construct the draw, to add excitement and increase interest in the competition.
+Major football (soccer) tournaments such as the FIFA World Cup, European Championships, and UEFA Champions League hold public draws to decide who plays whom.
+It is customary to employ one or more celebrities to draw balls from pots to sequentially construct the draw, to add excitement and increase interest in the competition.
 However, such mechanisms can affect the draw probabilities in unexpected ways.

 This article will focus on the group draw for the FIFA World Cup, although similar ideas could be applied to other competitions.
 This event involves teams from 32 different nations.
-The 2022 event was of particular interest to Canada, who qualified for the first time since 1986.
-Its group draw had various restrictions, based upon geographical constraints, about which assignments were permissible, leading to a complicated space of potential draws.
+2022 was of particular interest to Canada, who qualified for the first time since 1986.
+Its group draw had various restrictions, based upon geographical constraints, about which assignments are permissible, leading to a complicated space of potential draws.
 In addition, the draw needed to take place sequentially, to allow for public interest and transparency.
-The statistical challenge, then, was to simulate from the uniform distribution on a nonsymmetric high-dimensional space in a way which is also sequential and entertaining.
-We shall present several potential solutions that we have developed to address this challenge; they are available for interactive use (Roberts and Rosenthal, 2022), and have been reported on in the media (Rosenthal, 2022b; Jones, 2022).
-See also their simple, informal descriptions in Section 7 below.
+The statistical challenge, then, would be to simulate from the uniform distribution on a non-symmetric high-dimensional space in a way which is also sequential and entertaining.
+We shall present several potential solutions that we have developed to address this challenge; they are available for interactive use [29], and have been reported on in the media [31, 20].
+See also their simple informal descriptions in Section 7 below.